NaGaa95/hl2_nx/README.md

 </div>
 <h1 align=center>Half-Life 2 - Nintendo Switch port</h1>

-This is a wrapper/port of the Android version of Half-Life 2 (v1.16.29, nillerusr Source engine port). <br/>
+This is a wrapper/port of the Android version of Half-Life 2 (v1.16.29 - 1.17.0025, nillerusr Source engine port). <br/>
 It loads the original game's ARM64 libraries, and runs them as-is in a minimalist fake-Android environment.

 ### How to install

 You're going to need:
-* the `.apk` and the cache/OBB data of Half-Life 2 Android v1.16.29 (from a legally obtained copy of the game)
+* the Source Engine `.apk` [HERE](https://arumoon.github.io/source-engine-download/) and Half-Life 2 Files (from a legally obtained copy of the game)

 To install, create `/switch/hl2_nx/` on your SD card and lay it out like this: